Anomalous hydrodynamics in a class of scarred frustration-free Hamiltonians

 Intuitively, the occurrence of subdiffusion can be understood by considering the updates of local spin configurations induced by ${\cal H}_\nu$, cf.\ Fig.\ \ref{Fig1}~(a).
 As there are no matrix elements connecting $\ket{du} \leftrightarrow \ket{00}$ or $\ket{du} \leftrightarrow \ket{ud}$, configurations $\ket{du}$ act as bottlenecks.
 Particularly, extended regions of the form $\ket{\cdots ddduuu \cdots}$ will slow down the dynamics.
 This argument can also be stated more formally by inspecting the spin-current operator of ${\cal H}_\nu$, see \cite{SuppMat}.
 While we cannot provide a full hydrodynamic theory, we here proceed by constructing a stochastic cellular automaton (CA) circuit, see Fig.\ \ref{Fig3}~(c) and \cite{SuppMat}, which mimics the terms appearing in ${\cal H}_\nu$ and allows to access large systems and long times \cite{Iaconis2019, Feldmeier2020, Morningstar2020, Medenjak2017, Gopalakrishnan2018}.
 The so-obtained data for $L \leq 10^3$ and $t \leq 10^6$ in Figs.~\ref{Fig3}~(d) and (e) corroborate our findings of anomalous hydrodynamics with $z \approx 5/2$ at infinite temperature.
-Putting these results into perspective, we note that subdiffusive dynamics in Motzkin chains \cite{Chen2017,Chen2017_2,DellAnna2016} (and related Fredkin models \cite{Adhikari2020_2}) has been observed before at low temperatures, where a larger $z \approx 3$ was found by analyzing the scaling of low-lying energy gaps.
-Connecting these low-temperature results to our finding of $z\approx 2.5$ at infinite temperature is an open issue for future work.
-In this context, we note that our usage of CA circuits was also inspired by the mapping between Rokhsar-Kivelson Hamiltonians and statistical-mechanics models \cite{Henley2004, Castelnovo2005}, proposed in \cite{Chen2017} to explain the origin of subdiffusion.
+(Our CA data for large $L$ and long $t$ is also consistent with $z \approx 8/3$ \cite{Singh2021}.)
+Putting these results into perspective, we note that subdiffusive dynamics in Motzkin chains \cite{Chen2017,Chen2017_2,DellAnna2016} (and related Fredkin models \cite{Adhikari2020_2}) has been observed before at low temperatures by analyzing the scaling of low-lying energy gaps, where a slightly larger $z$ was found.
+In this context, we note that the dynamical exponent $z$ in certain constrained chaotic models consisting of Floquet random unitary circuits can be related to the scaling of the low energy gap of Rokhsar-Kivelson type Hamiltonians using classical Markov circuits \cite{Henley2004, Castelnovo2005, Singh2021, Moudgalya2021}, which has partially motivated our usage of CA circuits.